segwyne/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 70 October 25, 2018

+**Today's Progress**: More tweaking and aligning and coloring.
+I added a search bar to the main menu and it does work (that took some effort that I wasn't expecting).
+Sometimes when I fix one thing, it throws another out of whack.
+I centered the images on the search results page so they didn't look awkward off to one side, and then my header was all misaligned.
+I had to narrow down my focus to target just the right images.
+I also created a front page with some relevant content and struck out the footer menu items that don't go anywhere.

+**Thoughts**: I realized that if this is going to do the job I originally intended on the scale that I originally intended, there will likely be tens of thousands of events for it to process and parse.
+I'm suddenly daunted by the scope of it.
+I guess that is a clue that my goal is the right size here.
+According to Brooke Castillo, if your goal doesn't scare you, it isn't big enough.

 ### Day 69 October 24, 2018

 **Today's Progress**: I did some more styling of the calendar and single event pages.
 Specifically, I aligned things closer to how I want them.
 Still a bit to do, but I'm almost ready to call it done.